ASKnetCommunity/OER_documents_template/README.md

      ```
      ![describing text for your image](/images/file_name.jpg)
      ```
-     This code gives your image a descirbing alternative short text, or name (important in case the image cant be pictured), provides the path to where the image is saved (in the `images`-folder) and tells which one to choose (in case there are more than one images in the folder).
+     - This code gives your image a descirbing alternative short text, or name (important in case the image cant be pictured)
+     - provides the path to where the image is saved (in the `images`-folder)
+     - tells which one to choose (in case there are more than one images in the folder).
-     Don't forget to choose the right filetype behind the `.`(png, jpg, etc.)
+     - **Don't forget to choose the right file type behind the `.`(png, jpg, etc.)**

-**Information about Markdown Language**
+##Information about Markdown Language

 "Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 John Gruber created Markdown in 2004 as a markup language that is appealing to human readers in its source code form.
 Markdown is widely used in blogging, instant messaging, online forums, collaborative software, documentation pages, and readme files." (cited from [Wikipedia](https://en.wikipedia.org/wiki/Markdown))